It feels like summer is easing in early this year; time to stitch up some new tops and skirts to accommodate the warmer weather.

 Here's the pattern.
 Which now looks nothing like what I ended up with, but the back is the same.
 I also shortened the sleeves to 3/4" length, because I don't like to keep pushing them up while I'm working.
 For the neckline, I cut out a square self-faced yoke and stitched it over the top of the tucked portion.
 Somehow, it all went together beautifully.

-Please excuse my figure model.
-I forgot to make allowances for those shoulders.
+Please excuse my figure model, she is easier to photograph than I am.
+I forgot to make allowances for the shoulders.
 Mine are not quite so "impressive", so this is a tad wide at the neckline.
 Making notes for next time, because I see more of these in my future.